node-muneem/anumargak/README.md

 anumargak.on("GET", "/similar/:number([0-9]{10})", handler);//above route is different from this

+anumargak.quickFind("GET","/this/is/static");//will return { handler: fn, store: extraData }
-anumargak.find("GET","/this/is/static");//will return { handler: fn, store: extraData}
+anumargak.find("GET","/this/is/static");//will return { handler: fn, store: extraData, params: params}
 anumargak.find("GET","/this/is/dynamic/with/123?ignore=me");//ignore query parameters and hashtag part automatically

 anumargak.lookup(req,res) ;//will execute handler with req,res and params(for dynamic URLs) as method parameters